csarven/ldn-tests/README.md

 We are at the root of `tests` running mayktso from there.
 Requests are relative to this location (`rootPath` can be full path) e.g., http://localhost:8448/ , http://localhost:8448/inbox/ , http://localhost:8448/inbox/foo

+Use `git submodule update --remote mayktso` from the tests root directory to update the submodule from time to time.